joelpmichael/sentinel-65x-keyboard-adapter/documentation/sentinel-65x-controller-port-protocol.md

 # Sentinel 65X Controller Port Protocol

+## Physical Connection

+The Sentinel 65X uses a Super Nintendo Entertainment System (SNES) controller port, as used on the Super Nintendo Entertainment System(R) and Super Famicom(R) home entertainment systems.
+Socket connectors are generally available for purchase from specialist retro console repair suppliers, or AliExpress et al. Plug connectors are almost always available only as part of a cable assembly from the same suppliers as sockets - if you happen to find a reliable source of PCB-mount SNES plugs, please let us know!

+## Electrical Signals

+All electrical signals on the controller ports are similar to the SNES signals.
+The Sentinel 65X exclusively uses 3.3V CMOS logic levels, and contains signal voltage level shifters based on the popular [MOSFET level shifter](https://www.digikey.com/en/blog/logic-level-shifting-basics) design.
+Due to the level shifter, high-speed signals above 1MHz may not have adequate rise and fall times to swing the full 5V before the next state transition.
+The Sentinel 65X also provides a 5V power supply to the controller port.

+Pins 5 and 6 (Data2 and IOBit) are not connected, as it is very uncommon to find controller plug cable assemblies with these wires.
+Details of the controller port pinout can be found at <https://wiki.superfamicom.org/schematics-ports-and-pinouts>

 ## Controller Port Wire Protocol

 The controller port wire protocol of the Sentinel 65X is very similar to the SNES controller protocol (ref: <https://gamesx.com/controldata/snesdat.htm>)